-If you’re considering becoming a surrogate, you are probably asking, “What is the procedure for surrogacy?”

-# Outdated

-If you’re considering becoming a surrogate, you are probably asking, “What exactly is the surrogacy medical process?”
-After all, any medical procedure can seem complicated and even a little intimidating — and the ones involved in surrogacy can seem even more so.
+Any medical procedure can seem complicated and even a little intimidating, and the surrogacy procedure can seem even more so.

 However, the surrogacy medical process is nothing to be afraid of, especially when you work with a trusted medical professional to complete the necessary steps.
-Proper research and understanding of the IVF surrogacy process before you begin is important to making sure surrogacy is right for you, and this article is a great place to start.
+To help you get a good start on understanding the surrogacy medical process, this article describes each of the main steps you’ll go through.

-Some of this screening is done during a woman’s initial application to become a surrogate, while the rest of the screening is done after she has been matched with intended parents.
+Some of this is done during a woman’s initial application to become a surrogate, while the rest is completed after she has been matched with intended parents.

 So, what exactly does this screening process involve?